Mo2070/Flights/README.md

-Flights Data Analysis and Visualization Project
-This project includes SQL queries and Tableau visualizations for analyzing flight data.
+Flights Data Analysis and Visualization Project which includes SQL queries and Tableau visualizations for analyzing flight data.
 It focuses on airports, flight delays, and aircraft models, providing insights into trends and performance.

 Features
 SQL Queries: